Protection Warrior Best Covenants, Soulbinds, and Conduits — Dragonflight 10.0.2

 Conqueror's Banner provides a huge Mastery buff to you and your 2 nearest allies at the time of casting it and also increases movement speed by 30% for 15 seconds.
 For personal gains, this ability is mediocre but it really starts shining when playing in a coordinated group.
 When used together with your DPS players' cooldowns, it increases your group's overall damage output by a large margin.
 It is also really strong in Raids as Raid encounters are fairly scripted, meaning that you know exactly when to use it for the maximum benefit.
-On top of the Mastery buff, it also grants us 4 Rage per second for a total of 60 Rage.
+On top of the Mastery buff, it also grants us 4 Rage per second for its duration.
 The usage of this ability does require some positioning, as it only buffs your 2 nearest allies.

 Fleshcraft is a channeled cast that provides you with a shield every 2 minutes.
 The main strength of this ability comes from the 20% damage reduction received while channeling this ability.
 This provides us with another defensive cooldown, which can be really strong in certain scenarios.

 Plague Deviser Marileth has some solid choices like Volatile Solvent and Ooz's Frictionless Coating that will provide you with a shield once every 30 seconds if you drop below 50% HP.
 The conduit placement is also very solid for Marileth, making it the best all-around Soulbind for us.